Michael Andretti: Return to CART

-Andretti returned to the IndyCar racing after his unsuccessful season in Formula One with Target Chip Ganassi Racing, where he once again proved very successful.
+Andretti returned to the IndyCar racing after his unsuccessful season in Formula One with Target Chip Ganassi Racing, where he once again proved successful.
 He went on to win in his very first race back in the series at the 1994 Australian FAI Indycar Grand Prix, around the Surfers Paradise Street Circuit in Queensland, Australia, having led every lap along the way.
 That win also got Reynard's first win in CART in their debut.
-Although the season may not have gone the way Michael would have liked, he did win again in the Molson Indy Toronto, taking a record fourth win.
-By the time he retired, Michael would have won seven times around the Exhibition Place.
+He also won again in the Molson Indy Toronto, taking a record fourth win.
+By the time he retired, he had won seven times at Exhibition Place.

-In 1995, he returned to Newman/Haas Racing.
+In 1995, Andretti returned to Newman/Haas Racing.
 Taking only one win in Toronto, he had a consistent season, scoring points in every round which resulted in Andretti claiming fourth overall in the points standing.
 The following season, he would finish as runner-up to Jimmy Vasser, in a season marred by the death of Jeff Krosnoff and split with Indy Racing League, visiting victory lane on five occasions.
-Newman/Haas began a new relationship with Swift which did not prove to be very successful in 1997-1999.
-In 2000 the team used Lola chassis and Michael won the Firestone Firehawk 300 held at Twin Ring Motegi in Japan, and again in Toronto.
+Newman/Haas began a new relationship with Swift which did not prove to be very successful in 1997–1999.
+In 2000 the team used Lola chassis and Andretti won the Firestone Firehawk 300 held at Twin Ring Motegi in Japan, and again in Toronto.